fgrazi/crypthru/README.md

 # Crypthru: cryptography for organizations

-Crypthru (crypthru) is a cryptography solution for organization workflow: it automates encrypting of files and messages between **parties on an organization**.
+Crypthru is a cryptography solution for organization workflow: it automates encrypting of files and messages between **parties on an organization**.

 Most cryptographic solutions target single users and email, and their usage is difficult
 to adapt to an organization workflow, partly due to their dependence on tricky
 keystore or key-rings.

-On the other side crypthru uses the default file system to store keys and, if you decide to use a keystore (to identify parties) it is kept in a plain directory structure.
+On the other side Crypthru uses the default file system to store keys and, if you decide to use a keystore (to identify parties) it is kept in a plain directory structure.

 Crypthru is an **open source** program: you can inspect its code, verify that there is no